rubenscejudo/Skylab-Coders-Precourse-exercises/README.md

 ##**Overview**

-This repository constains the solutions to 3 set of exercices created to help future Skylab codres students to get the basic foundations to become succesful fron-end developers.
+This repository constains the solutions to 3 set of exercices created to help future Skylab coders students to get the basic foundations to become succesful fron-end developers.

 The sets are divided in three categories: